Cincinnati Medical Malpractice Attorney Reviewing Hospital acquired infection lawsuits

 • Immuno-suppression and other unidentified underlying patient conditions

 • Poor application of basic infection control measures

 With a thorough investigation, and testimony from experienced medical experts, the Lyon Firm can determine if a patient’s damages are the result of medical malpractice, and the negligence of a hospital and its personnel.

 Liability needs to be established, and records may show an unacceptable standard of care.
 If it is determined that a hospital-acquired infection was preventable, and medical professionals were negligent, the victim will have a good chance to recover costs and damages in a claim.

 Aside from the damages to victims and their families, hospital-acquired infections put a strain on the entire healthcare system and state budgets.
 The majority of these infections are preventable, and health care systems and individuals must be held accountable to make proper changes.
 Hospitals and other health care facilities are required to adhere to practices of sterility, but when medical staff fails to follow safe procedures, and fails to protect patients, they must be held responsible for their medical negligence.

-If you or a loved one has suffered from a hospital acquired infection, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm (800) 513-2403.
+If you or a loved one has suffered from a hospital acquired infection, and have questions about the legal remedies available to improve quality of life and medical care in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help plaintiffs answer critical questions regarding a hospital acquired infection.